mansoor-azizi/Easy.MA.ExpressionBuilder/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is free and open source.

 ## Contact